-Trupeer x HeyGen | Turn screen recordings into AI videos
+Trupeer x HeyGen | Turn Screen Recordings into AI Videos

 Record once, refine it, and put a face on it

-Most product video workflows fall over at one of two moments: when the recording looks too rough to use, or when a polished-but-voiceless walkthrough still feels cold and impersonal.
-Trupeer and HeyGen fix those two moments back to back.

 Record your screen walkthrough in Trupeer's Chrome extension.
-Speak naturally and don't stress about mistakes.
-Trupeer cleans up the script, applies visual effects, and structures your content.
-Then connect HeyGen: select an avatar, choose a language, and Trupeer's processed video becomes an avatar-narrated, studio-quality product video ready to share, embed, or localise.
+Speak naturally and don't worry about mistakes.
+Trupeer cleans the script, applies visual effects, and structures your content.
+Then connect HeyGen: select an avatar, choose a language, and Trupeer's processed video becomes an avatar-narrated, studio-quality product video ready to share, embed, or localize.

 Create accounts on both platforms